Compare Transportation Options from Hong Kong Airport to Shenzhen.

-Step by Step Timeline: Enter into HK Airport Arrival Hall where you are greeted by waiting driver (1 min.) → Driver escorts you to private parking area where you board private vehicle (4-5 min.) → Travel in private car to the border, stay in car to pass through HK and Shenzhen Immigration, and continue on in car to your final Shenzhen destination (60-80 min.).
+Step by Step Timeline: Enter into HK Airport Arrival Hall where you are greeted by waiting driver (1 min.) → Driver escorts you to the private parking area where you board the private vehicle (4-5 min.) → Travel in private car to the border, stay in car to pass through HK and Shenzhen Immigration and continue on in the car to your final Shenzhen destination (60-80 min.).

 Once you arrive to Shenzhen, read our business traveller’s Shenzhen city guide that will help you make the most of the opportunities waiting around.

 With the multitude of options available there’s no one “best way” to get to Shenzhen from Hong Kong Airport.
 However, depending on the priority of your requirements there are clear winners:

 - If your number #1 concern is price and you aren’t concerned about time or the inconvenience of changing vehicles and crossing borders you should take a Cross-Border Coach.

 - If your number #1 concern is relative expediency at an affordable price you should take a Hong Kong Taxi.

 - If your number #1 concern is expediency, comfort and style then you should consider hiring a private limousine.